Outbound-Process/.github/.github/ISSUE_TEMPLATE/set-up-github-repository.md

 To create the private repository, some additional information is needed.
 Please fill out the form below (**please only edit it in the original post**, don't copy the content to a new comment or a new issue!) and make sure to stick to the [publishing process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Create+an+SAP+Open+Source+Project) (starting with task F1) and to adhere to the [publishing guidelines](https://wiki.wdf.sap.corp/wiki/display/ospodocs/OSS+Publishing+Guidelines).

 ### 1. Project Name (mandatory)
 _The project name must have been approved beforehand by SAP Branding.
 A GitHub issue to initiate this request has already been assigned to you or was already completed.
-If you wish to publish your repository on SAP-samples then the project name approval process is not required.
+If you wish to publish your repository on SAP-samples or on SAP-docs then the project name approval process is not required.
 You can find additional information such as [hints and guidelines for project naming](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Hints+and+Guidelines+for+Project+Naming) and the [complete project creation process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Create+an+SAP+Open+Source+Project) on our Wiki page._

 ```
 {your answer}
 ```

+- [ ] The project name was reviewed by Anja Kretz (`SAP-docs` only).

 ### 2. Project Description (mandatory)
 _The description is the short text that describes your project in the GitHub project list.
 It also appears in the header in your project page.
 It should be 1-2 sentences, quickly explaining your project.
 Please use active, not passive, tense, and don't start with "This project" or "SAP built".
 Get right to the point!_